Learning Outcomes

 Procedure and Effect of Rescission

-- Each party must return any benefits received (restitution).
+- Each party must return any benefits received.
+If physical return is impossible, a money equivalent is ordered.

 Defenses to Rescission